CiaranMoran27/pands-project2021/README.md

 <br/>

 The first 5 rows of the Dataframe were observed by passing 5 into the *df.head(n)* method of the pandas library.
 This method is useful as it allows the user to look at a subset of the data to deduce what columns are relevant and to perform quick checks to see if data transformations are performing as expected.
-It was noticed that the column headers were indexed from 0-3 by pandas as the Dataset that was downloaded did not include column names.
+It was noticed that the column headers were indexed from 0-3 by pandas as the dataset that was downloaded did not include column names.
 Based on these findings the correct column names were passed as a list to the *df.columns* method, see figure 4.

 <br/>